bashir-CSE/Portfolio/README.md

 ## 📚 Libraries Used

 -   `particles.js`: For creating the interactive and dynamic background in the hero section.
--   `TypeIt`: Powers the engaging and customizable typing animation for text display.
+-   `Typed.js`: Powers the typing animation for text display.
 -   `ScrollReveal.js`: Facilitates smooth and subtle fade-in animations for elements as they enter the viewport.
 -   `EmailJS`: Enables direct email sending from the contact form without server-side code.
 -   `Headroom.js`: Manages the intelligent sticky header behavior, hiding and showing it based on scroll direction.